TosbackCgusBridge-Bot/CGUs-versions/Aeropostale/Privacy Policy.md

 *   Refer a Friend

 0 Your Shopping Cart is Empty FREE SHIPPING
-ON ORDERS OVER $50 Search Catalog Search Promotions Shop Girls Shop Guys Get In Store Coupon
+ON ORDERS OVER $50 Search Catalog Search Promotions Get It By Christmas!
+ORDER BY TOMORROW AT 11:59 PM EST WITH GROUND SHIPPING DETAILS
+Shop Girls Shop Guys Get In Store Coupon

 *   Fleece Favorites Starting at $7.87
 *   Outerwear Obsessed Starting at $13.87